yarisvt/tyk-docs/tyk-docs/static/include/create-portal-entry-include.md

 ## Tutorial: Create a portal entry

-You can use the dashboard to create a portal that allows developers to access the APIs you create.
+You can use the Tyk Dashboard to create a portal that allows developers to access the APIs you create.

 <iframe width="870" height="480" src="https://www.youtube.com/embed/FkgwREyztWU" frameborder="0" gesture="media" allowfullscreen></iframe>

 ### Prerequisites for a portal catalogue entry:

-*   An API configured and live on your gateway
+*   An API configured and live on your Tyk Gateway
-*   The API must be *Closed* (i.e. it must use either Auth Token or Basic Auth security mechanisms)
+*   The API must be **Closed** (i.e. it must use either Auth Token or Basic Auth security mechanisms)
 *   A security policy configured to grant access to the API

 > **NOTE**: If you intend to use the developer portal, you need to configure it with a different hostname to your dashboard.
 The developer portal cannot be accessed via an IP address.